Investigators

 Jacqui Smith, Ph.D.

-Research Professor at the University of Michigan's Institute for Social Research
+Research Professor, Institute for Social Research

 She received her Ph.D. in Psychology from Macquarie University in Australia.
 Dr. Smith is an international expert on life course/lifespan developmental psychology emphasizing gerontology; her expertise spans many aspects of functioning in midlife and old age including health, well-being, and cognition.
 As a collaborating investigator, she brings her expertise on survey measurement of health, well-being, and cognition in middle-aged and older adults to the group, consulting with MTF on development of the new age 65 MTF Panel survey and improvements to the current middle adult surveys.